How to Create a Gmail Account as A Student: Step-By-Step 2026 Guide

 Step 9: Welcome to Gmail!

 Congratulations!
 You’ve successfully created your Gmail account.
 Now you can send emails, join Google Classroom, and sign up for online student resources with ease.
 The first excitement comes when you want to announce to your friends about your new email account.
-How to send your first email using your new Gmail account – find out from this post.
+You can now sign in and have the feeling of owning a Gmail account as a student.

 Screenshot of a Gmail inbox showing unread emails with the "Compose" button highlighted.